ElendelOSS/VPCBuilder/README.md

 ## Basic Usage

-Utilise the yaml structure below as a template, changing the Account ID in the transformation definiton.
+Utilise the yaml structure below as a template, changing the Account ID in the transformation definition.
 It will support the removal of Subnets, RouteTables, NATGateways and NetworkACLs.

 ## Network ACL Breakdown